footios/burger-redux-15/README.md

 > Lectures 340 - 451

-Sometimes we have code in the action creators... but you could make the argument that you want action creators or the whole idea of dispatching actions to be very clean, that you don't want to have any other code in there which is not really related to dispatching an action and this is where `redux saga` comes in.
+Sometimes we have `code` in the `action-creators`.
+But you could make the argument that you want `action-creators` or the whole idea of dispatching actions to be very clean.
+That you don't want to have any other code in there which is not really related to dispatching an action and this is where `redux saga` comes in.

 With `redux-saga`,
-you create so-called `sagas` which are essentially kind of `functions` which you run up on certain actions and which handle all your side effect logic and a side effect simply is something like accessing local storage, reaching out to a server, maybe changing the route or executing a timer like this here.
+you create so-called `sagas` which are essentially kind of `functions` which we call `generators` which you run up on certain actions and which handle all your __side effect logic__ and a side effect simply is something like accessing local storage, reaching out to a server, maybe changing the route or executing a timer like this here.